algosup/2022-2023-project-4-game-design-Team-1/Specifications/Functional_Specifications.md

 - Once the player will get the code, he could escape the second room.

-##### 9.3 Piano
+##### 9.3 🔸 Piano

-- The player has to play a piano  pattern to open the door.
+- The player has to play a piece of piano to open the door.
 - If he plays a wrong note, he will need to restart from scratch.

-#### 9.4 Between each puzzle, the player will have to escape a guard
+##### 9.4 🔸 Between each puzzle, the player will have to escape guards

-- The player will have to find a way to distract the guard and escape go to the next room
+- The player will have to find a way to distract the guard and escape go to the next room.
-- If the player is seen by the guard, he will have to restart from the beginning of the puzzle
+- If the player is seen by the guard, he will have to restart from the beginning of the puzzle.
-- The player need to redo all the way to recome back to the room where he was seen by the guard
+- The player need to redo all the way to recome back to the room where he was seen by the guard.